BlackRoad-OS-Inc/bit-office/README.md

 ## Features

-### Multi-Agent Team Execution
+### Multi-Agent Teams

-A **Team Leader** coordinates specialists to tackle complex tasks.
-The Developer implements, the Code Reviewer validates, and the cycle continues until quality standards are met — all automated.
+A **Team Leader** coordinates specialists like Developer and Code Reviewer to plan, implement, and validate tasks automatically.

-### Multi-Model Collaboration
+### Multi-Model Workflows

-Combine **Claude, Codex, Gemini, Aider, and OpenCode** in one workflow.
-Each agent plays to its strengths while the orchestrator keeps everything in sync.
+Run **Claude, Codex, Gemini, Aider, and OpenCode** together in one pipeline, letting each model focus on what it does best.

-### Live Visual Workspace
+### Pixel Office Workspace

-A pixel-art office rendered with PixiJS shows real-time agent status, logs, and progress.
-Pick from **12 themed office skins** — cyberpunk, gothic, sci-fi, nostalgic, and more.
+Watch agents work in real time inside a **PixiJS pixel-art office**, with live status, logs, and progress visualization.

-### Ship-First Feedback Loop
+### Instant Preview Loop

-Every completed task generates an **auto preview** — static HTML, build output, or a running dev server.
-Review results instantly without leaving the interface.
+Every completed task generates an **auto preview** --- static HTML, build output, or a running dev server.

-### Cost & Token Visibility
+### Token Cost Visibility

-Track token usage **per agent and per team** in real time.
-Know exactly what each model run costs before it adds up.
+Track **token usage per agent and per team** in real time so you always know the cost of each run.

-### Shareable & Mobile-Ready
+### Live Sharing & Mobile Control

-- **Live sharing**: Invite others to watch progress and leave feedback that agents can incorporate
+Invite others to watch progress, leave feedback, or manage sessions directly from your phone.

-- **Mobile control**: Pair your phone and manage sessions from anywhere
+### Cross-Device Sync

-- **Cross-device**: WebSocket, Ably, and Telegram channels for real-time sync
+Real-time collaboration powered by **WebSocket, Ably, and Telegram channels**.

 ### Project History

-Every completed run is saved with a replayable preview.
-Browse past sessions, compare approaches, and build on previous work.
+Every run is saved with a **replayable preview**, letting you revisit results and build on previous work.

 ## Team Workflow